Welcome to Uralba Clinic

 Building psychoanalytic capacity in the Northern Rivers

-We feel strongly about the efficacy of Psychoanalytic psychotherapy in the treatment of short and longer term mental health conditions.
+We feel strongly about the efficacy of psychoanalytic psychotherapy to help to assist the understanding of mental life.

 Our focus is upon promoting the practice and teaching of psychoanalytic psychotherapy in the Northern Rivers region.

 We provide therapeutic and supervisory services designed to assist in the building of a psychoanalytic capacity in the local community.

 "Peace doesn't come from an external source or conquest,

 but through our own courage.

 thresholds, to become intimate with ourselves, our pain and fear."